bedenver/mevu/questions.md

 2. Development - how to measure
 3. Evaluation of psychometric properties

-The development of MEVU was recently described in a Webinar for the CP-ACHIEVE Centre for Research Excellence (https://www.cp-achieve.org.au/resources/podcasts-and-webinars/) in a 15 minute presentation titled 'Introducing the Measure of Early Vision Use'.
+The development of MEVU was recently described in a Webinar for the NHMRC Funded Centre for Research Excellence: CP-ACHIEVE (https://www.cp-achieve.org.au/resources/podcasts-and-webinars/) in a 15 minute presentation titled 'Introducing the Measure of Early Vision Use'.
 The webinar can be viewed [here](https://youtu.be/-xtFWkdwPs4).

 Further research is underway, including research with other populations e.g. children with vision impairment.
 See [ongoing research](/ongoing-research/) for more information.